Train strikes today: Everything you need to know about rail disruption

 Passengers with Advance, Anytime or Off-Peak tickets can have their ticket refunded with no fee if the train that the ticket is booked for is cancelled, delayed or rescheduled.

-Train operators are likely to offer flexibility to travel on a wide range of non-strike days.
+Train operators are offering flexibility to travel on non-strike days, up to Friday 6 October (the day of another London Underground strike).

 Passengers with season tickets who do not travel can claim compensation for the strike dates through Delay Repay.